AshNumpy/Amazon-Reviews-NLP-ML/README.md

 # Amazon Reviews Analysis NLP
 In this project you will see how to do sentiment analysis and how to import that analysis to machine learning algorithms.

+## Project's Purpose
+Project's purpose is doing sentiment analysis to reviews.
+Then predicting the that review's rate (how much star given by reviewer out of 5).

 I examine many machine learning algorithms and calculated the accuracy.
 End of the examine, I choose the Random Forest Classifier.
 I did hyperparameter tunning and searched best hyperparameters.

 ## Read Map